Music video celebrates Udham Singh for avenging Jallianwala Bagh killings

 | NEW DELHI

-NEW DELHI An Indian pop group has made a music video honouring a freedom fighter who assassinated a British official in revenge for a 1919 massacre, at a time of renewed calls in India for reparations from Britain for the excesses of colonial rule.
+NEW DELHI An Indian pop group has made a music video honouring Udham Singh, an independence activist who assassinated a British official in revenge for a 1919 massacre, at a time of renewed calls in India for reparations from Britain for excesses during colonial rule.

-The animated video tells the story of Indian freedom fighter Udham Singh, who shot dead Michael O’Dwyer for sanctioning the killing of hundreds of Indian protesters during a festival in Punjab, a massacre that hardened opinion against British rule.
+The animated video tells the story of Udham Singh, who shot dead former British colonial official Michael O'Dwyer in 1940.
+O'Dwyer had said the killing of hundreds of protesters during a protest in Punjab, had been justified.

+The massacre hardened opinion against British rule, which finally led to independence in 1947.

-The four-minute video by the group The Ska Vengers takes its title, "Frank Brazil", from an alias used by Singh during an overseas undercover trip.
-It traces the activist's life between the Amritsar massacre and his shooting of the British official in London.
+The four-minute video (bit.ly/1DdNvrL) by the group The Ska Vengers takes its title, "Frank Brazil", from an alias used by Singh during an overseas undercover trip.
+It traces the activist's life from the Amritsar massacre to his shooting of O'Dwyer in London 21 years later.

-The video is due to premiere on music channel VH1 India on Friday, 75 years to the day after Singh was executed in London for the assassination of O'Dwyer four months earlier.
+The video is due to premiere on music channel VH1 India on Friday, 75 years to the day after Singh was executed in London for killing O'Dwyer.

-O'Dwyer was the British Lieutenant Governor of Punjab when the Jallianwala Bagh killings took place in the city of Amritsar.
-Singh travelled to England to avenge the atrocity and shot O'Dwyer dead in public in a London hall.
+O'Dwyer was the British lieutenant governor of Punjab when the Jallianwala Bagh killings took place in the city of Amritsar.
+Singh travelled to England to avenge the killings and shot O'Dwyer dead at a public meeting in a London hall.

-Taru Dalmia, The Ska Vengers' vocalist, said the group was inspired by American blues singer Bessie Smith's famous death song "Send me to the 'lectric chair".
+Prime Minister Narendra Modi, who is due to visit Britain this year, said on Friday he bowed to Singh, "on his martyrdom day".

+"The valour of Shaheed Udham Singh remains etched in the memory of every Indian," Modi posted on Twitter.
+Shaheed means martyr.

-In the new song, the fiery pro-independence protagonist says he doesn't care if he spends 99 years in jail or is sent to the electric chair.
+In the song, the fiery protagonist says he does not care if he spends 99 years in jail or is sent to the electric chair.

-India's 200-year long colonial subjugation ended in 1947 but remains a touchy topic.
-Earlier this month, opposition lawmaker Shashi Tharoor said Britain owes India reparations for the economic and social torture the South Asian country suffered under British rule.
+India's 200 years under colonial rule ended in 1947 but remains a touchy topic.
+This month, opposition lawmaker Shashi Tharoor said Britain owes reparations for the economic and social torture India suffered under British rule.

 "Europe has a debt to pay, but more than that (in) the formally colonized countries, the debates have stopped," he said.